 Another useful tool when reading runes is a rune journal that you can use to write down your spreads in order to analyze them later.

 This spread is an ideal one for beginners.
-You randomly 3 runes from your pouch and put them in front of you the way they were pulled.
+You randomly take 3 runes from your pouch and put them in front of you the way they were pulled.

 Rune one should be on the right, the second in the middle, and the third one on the left.

 This spread is a bit more complex.
 You have to select five runes to place in front of you.
 The first rune goes in the middle.
 The second rune lies on the left side of the first rune, and the third rune lies to the north of the middle rune.
-The fourth rune lies underneath and the last fifth rune is on the right.
+The fourth rune lies underneath, and the last fifth rune is on the right.

 Runes 1, 2, and 5 represent your past, present, and future.
 The fourth rune shows what elements of the problem have to be accepted and worked on, while the third rune indicates what can be done in terms of your problem.

-The 9 spread rune reading method should only be done if you are very comfortable reading.
+The 9-spread rune reading method should only be done if you are very comfortable reading.
 This particular method of rune reading is where your rune reading journal will come in very handy.
 When doing this 9 spread, you must pull your 9 runes and hold them in your hands, close to your heart for a few minutes, as you focus on your intention, before you drop them on your rune cloth.

 This type of rune reading involves dropping the runes instead of placing them like the other two methods.

-The most influential ones would be those, closer to the center and face-up.
+The most influential ones would be those closer to the center and face-up.
 They represent your present circumstances.
 The runes in the center are the most important ones since they may contain advice concerning your current situation.

 Are You Ready To Read The Runes?

-Runes are an extremely powerful form of divination.
+They are an extremely powerful form of divination.
 Although they are not a method of fortune-telling they provide you with guidance to help you through the more difficult questions and life circumstances.